dcunha95/VRPSolverInstall/README.md

 **DISCLAIMER**: Please note that the provided scripts come with no warranty, of any kind.

-If you ran into any issues, please open an issue.
+If you run into any issues, please open an issue.

 ## Main usage guide